fbpx

 Attorneys at RPWB have been helping people harmed by dangerous products for more than 40 years.
 This includes asbestos victims, and more recently, those who developed non-Hodgkin lymphoma from using another popular weed killer, Roundup.
 We are in the leadership of national litigation against 3M for producing a toxic fire-fighting foam that is contaminating water systems throughout the United States.
 We have experience helping farmers as well.
 We recently helped corn farmers get compensation for financial losses they incurred when corn prices plummeted following China’s rejection of Syngenta GMO corn.

-RPWB is a 2021 U.S. News & World Report Best Law Firm.
-Sixteen of our attorneys appear on the Best Lawyers in America List, and six are listed on Super Lawyers.
+RPWB is a U.S. News & World Report Best Law Firm.
+Fifteen of our attorneys appear on the Best Lawyers in America List, and six are listed on Super Lawyers.

 Start Your Free Case Review